Unified Compute Language

 Architecture at a glance

 DEXA compiles through a shared intermediate representation into multiple specialised backends.
-The same source can target native binaries, GPUs, or deterministic virtual machines.
+The same source is intended to target native binaries, GPUs, or deterministic virtual machines — once those backends exist.

 Frontend